Universal parameterized family of distributions of runs: Joint probabilities of nonoverlapping words

 where \(0!=1\).
 Let \(P\) be a probability on \(\A\), i.e., \(0\leq P(a)\leq 1\) for \(a\in\A\) and \(\sum_{a\in\A} P(a)=1\).
 Set \(P(w)= \prod P(a_i)\) for \(w=a_1\cdots a_{|w|},\ a_i\in\A\).
 For example \(P(w)=2^{-|w|}\) for all \(w\) if \(P(0)=P(1)=1/2\) for \(\A=\{0,1\}\). \begin{theorem} Let \(\A\) be a finite alphabet and \(P\) a probability on \(\A\).
 Let \(X_1^n:=X_1X_2\cdots X_n\) be \(\A\)-valued i.i.d.~random variables from \(P(X_i=a)=P(a)\) for \(a\in\A\).
 Let \(w_1,\ldots, w_h\) be nonoverlapping.
 Let

 Then

 \end{theorem} Proof) We prove the theorem for \(h=2\).
 The proof for the general case is similar.
-The number of possible allocations such that \(w_1\) and \(w_2\) appear \(k_1\) and \(k_2\) times respectively without overlapping in the strings of length \(n\) is
+Let \(x\) be a letter such that \(x\notin \A\).
+The number of possible allocations such that \(w_1\) and \(w_2\) appear \(k_1\) and \(k_2\) times respectively without overlapping in \(x^n\) is